Ethernet vs. Wi-Fi: Is It Really Better to Go Wireless?

 The key takeaway with Ethernet is consistency and range.
 Wired signals don’t fluctuate as Wi-Fi connections do.
 Data flow is solid from end to end.

-For example, a CAT 6 cable supports 1,000Mbps (1Gbps) over 328 feet.
+For example, a CAT 6 Ethernet cable supports 1,000Mbps (1Gbps) over 328 feet.
 Technically, you’ll see a maximum of around 940Mbps after software and hardware overhead when you connect it to Gigabit Ethernet ports, but it’s still consistent from one end to the other.

 Ethernet creates a direct, physical connection to the network.
-There’s no chance of a hacker lurking nearby that could eavesdrop on your connection and intercept your emails or banking data like with Wi-Fi.
+There’s no chance of a hacker lurking nearby that could eavesdrop on your Ethernet connection and intercept your emails or banking data, like with Wi-Fi.
 Sure, Ethernet connections aren’t 100% secure.
 A hacker can physically connect to the network and launch malware, but the chances of that are meager at best.

-Latency is the amount of time data uses to reach a remote server and return to you.
+Latency is the amount of time data takes to reach a remote server and return to you.
 In gaming, you need that round trip to use the least amount of time possible, and that’s where Ethernet shines.

 Wi-Fi adds an extra translation step to your connection, which increases your latency.
 Other factors also come into play: local network congestion, interference, and your physical distance from the router or mesh satellite.
-You don’t have these problems with Ethernet.
+You don’t have these latency problems with Ethernet.

 To access the local network, just connect your wired device to the router using an Ethernet cable.
 That’s it.
 You typically don’t need to enter a password unless you need one to access the network, like in an enterprise setting or a hotel.
 Moreover, troubleshooting connectivity issues is more straightforward—just reboot or replace the cable, for example.

 On the flip side, mobile devices like phones and tablets don’t have Ethernet (RJ45) ports, so a USB adapter is needed.
-Here are a few examples:

 Because there are no physical connections, 50 or more wireless devices can connect to a single router or mesh system.
 However, the same router may support only four physical connections, forcing you to install Ethernet switch boxes if you need to connect more Ethernet-based devices than the allotted four.